lichaozhy/tjucs-airank-2025/document/benchmark/df46aa1a-099f-4841-bc02-ba9608e18c7d/README.md

 ![alt text](assets/1-1.png)

-Scan2Cap introduces the task of dense captioning in 3D scans obtained from commodity RGB-D sensors.
-Given a point cloud of a 3D scene as input, the goal is to predict bounding boxes along with natural language descriptions of the underlying objects.
-To jointly address 3D object detection and caption generation, a method named Scan2Cap is proposed.
-Scan2Cap is trained in an end-to-end manner to detect objects in the input scene and generate corresponding descriptions.
-An attention mechanism is employed to produce descriptive tokens by attending to relevant components in the local context.
-To incorporate object relations—specifically relative spatial relationships—into the generated captions, a message passing graph module is introduced to facilitate the learning of relational features.
-The proposed approach effectively localizes and describes 3D objects in scenes from the ScanRefer dataset, achieving a significant improvement over 2D baseline methods, with a 27.61% increase in CiDEr@0.5IoU.
+Scan2Cap is a benchmark for dense captioning in 3D scans captured using commodity RGB-D sensors.
+It focuses on the task of generating natural language descriptions for multiple objects within a 3D scene, given as a point cloud.
+Each object is annotated with a 3D bounding box and an associated textual description, enabling the joint evaluation of object localization and language generation.
+The benchmark emphasizes detailed scene understanding by requiring models to capture both the geometric properties of objects and their contextual relationships.
+Built on the ScanRefer dataset, Scan2Cap provides a challenging testbed for evaluating multimodal models that combine 3D perception with language capabilities.
 ## Benchmark Characteristics

 - **Task**: Introduces the novel task of dense captioning in 3D RGB-D scans.
 This involves jointly localizing and describing each object in a 3D scene.